justinjianto/DH110/ASSIGNMENT01/README.md

 ## Assignment 1: Heuristic Evaluation
 Justin Jianto, DH110
 ### Description
+For this project I wanted to hone in on the process of learning and creating music.
+Thus, I chose 2 websites, one that taught music through videos/lessons and the second one a more hands on website, that allows for the creation of beats composed of different instruments and music packs that are included.
-I want to improve the websites below by creating a more sleek and streamlined website that is able to deliver content clearly.
+My goal is that I want to improve the websites below by creating a more sleek and streamlined website that is able to deliver content clearly.
 Furthermore create a consistent website design.

 ## Website 1
 ### Screenshot